25 Ways to Cope When Someone You Love Leaves You

 While this may seem counterproductive, grieving in this context is the first step toward attaining complete healing.

-If you cannot allow yourself the time and space, you need to just ‘feel,’ chances are that you may end up bottling up the tension and hurt your mental health in the long run.
-This may spill over into other aspects of your life and reduce your productivity on many levels.
+If you cannot allow yourself the time and space you need to just “feel,” chances are that you may end up bottling up the tension and hurt your mental health in the long run.

-When someone you love leaves your life, give yourself permission to grieve.
+It may spill over into other aspects of your life and reduce your productivity on many levels.
+When someone you love leaves your life, permit yourself to grieve.

 2. Tell yourself you can do it

 Pulling yourself together when someone you love leaves you all begins from the mind.
-If you don’t yet believe that you have all it takes to recover from the pain and move on with your life, you’d never feel the need to make any efforts at all.
+If you don’t yet believe that you have all it takes to recover from the pain and move on with your life, you’ll never feel the need to make any efforts at all.

-3. Assign time to do specific things all-day
+3. Assign time to do specific things all day

-When the one you love leaves, it is possible that you may want to fall into a funk, bury your face in the sheets, hide away from the world and allow every day to pass.
-However, this will give you more than enough time to obsess over how everything has gone wrong in your life.
+When the one you love leaves, it is possible that you may want to fall into a funk, bury your face in the sheets, hide away from the world, and allow every day to pass.

 Instead of falling down that rabbit hole, a little bit of daily planning can help you stay productive, even while you give yourself all the space you need to recover from your loss.
-Using a to-do list can help you stay sane as there are other things to look forward to every day.

 4. Talk to someone else you trust